Missing link between the 2D Quantum Hall problem and 1D quasicrystals: The Fibonacci, Quantum Hall and Fibonacci-Hall models

 A 2D Quantum Hall Hamiltonian $H^{2D}$ is now defined.
 To reproduce the Fibonacci winding property, a fictitious dimensionless flux $\phi^{S} =Ba^2/\phi_0$ is introduced, where $B$ is a fictitious magnetic field perpendicular to the $x-y$ plane, $a$ the side length and $\phi_0$ the flux quantum.
 The superscript ``S" indicates that this flux arises due to the winding property induced by the strip $S$.
-The flux $\phi_S$ has a different rational value for each approximant, as explained next.
-We first require that the total flux for the path shown in Fig.\ref{fig:cutproj}c), namely, $(p+q)\phi^S$ be an integer.
-Thus, $\phi^S \propto (p+q)^{-1}$.
-The second requirement is to reproduce the hierarchical structure present in the spectra of Fibonacci chains, as seen by explicit computation in a perturbative limit \cite{kkl,niunori,piechon}.
-For the Quantum Hall problem, there is an analogous result concerning sub-bands of the spectrum.
-A result obtained by Hofstadter \cite{hofstadter} states that for a given rational flux $f$, the effective flux for sub bands is given by $[f^{-1}]$.
-If one sets $f= F_{k-1}/F_{k}$, then using the recursion relation for Fibonacci numbers, it is easy to see that
+The flux $\phi_S$ has a different rational value for each approximant, and is set by the winding of the strip in the 2D lattice.
+Fig.\ref{fig:cutproj}d) is an equivalent compact representation of an periodic approximant corresponding to a slope $p/q$, showing the windings of the rational strip around the unit torus, $q$ times and $p$ along the $x$ and $y$ directions respectively.
+To fix $\phi_S$ we require a) that the total flux for the path shown in Fig.\ref{fig:cutproj}d), namely, $(p+q)\phi^S$ be an integer.
+This means that $\phi^S \propto (p+q)^{-1}$.
+We require next b) that it lead to the hierarchical structure of Fibonacci chain spectra, as seen by explicit computation in a perturbative limit \cite{kkl,niunori,piechon}.
+In the Quantum Hall problem, we recall a result concerning sub-bands of the spectrum due to Hofstadter \cite{hofstadter}.
+It states that, for a rational flux $f$, the effective flux governing sub bands is $\phi'=[f^{-1}]$.
+Now, setting $f= F_{k-1}/F_{k}$, then using the recursion relation for Fibonacci numbers, it is easy to see that

 in other words, the effective flux has a value associated with the next smallest approximant.
-This choice of flux maintains recursivity of the band structures as one goes from smaller to larger approximants.
-The flux is henceforth fixed to $\phi^S_k= F_{k-1}/F_{k}$ for the $k$th approximant.
-In the quasiperiodic limit it converges to the (inverse) golden mean, $\tau^{-1}$.
-Note that due to the symmetry of the problem under $\phi \rightarrow 1 - \phi$, an equivalent choice for the flux would be $F_{k-2}/F_k$.
+This choice of flux assures recursivity of the band structures as one goes between successive approximants.
+Henceforth, we take $\phi^S_k= F_{k-1}/F_{k}$ for the $k$th approximant.
+In the quasiperiodic limit it converges to the (inverse) golden mean, $\tau^{-1}$ \cite{foot2}.